Clinical Trials

 DRAGON

-The DRAGON trial is investigating SRK-181, a selective inhibitor of TGFβ1 activation, in patients with locally advanced or metastatic solid tumors that have shown primary resistance to checkpoint inhibitor therapies.
+The DRAGON trial is investigating SRK-181, a selective inhibitor of TGFβ1 activation, in participants with locally advanced or metastatic solid tumors that have shown primary resistance to checkpoint inhibitor therapies.
 Part A was designed to assess safety and tolerability of SRK-181.
-With some results of Part A available, Part B dose expansion portion of the trial is now underway to evaluate SRK-181 in combination with an approved anti-PD-(L)1 therapy across multiple solid tumor cohorts to test proof of consent.
+With some results of Part A available, the Part B dose expansion portion evaluated SRK-181 in combination with an approved anti-PD-(L)1 therapy across multiple solid tumor trial groups to test proof of concept.
+The results from the combination therapy trial showed encouraging responses in heavily pretreated and anti-PD-(L)1 resistant participants across multiple tumor types.
+Additional results from the Part B dose expansion can be found here.

 Expanded Access Policy